geochrim/Law-Mud/README.md

 suddenly roominventory is easy... its just player.room.inventory

 A ton more cool ideas but I'll stop now b/c I'm sure your brain is quite full.
 Enjoy. =)

-"So what is this 'meta' programming business?
+"So what is this 'meta programming' business?
 ---------------------------------------------

 > [ *Geoff* ] it doesn't seem to be a language, in an all-or-nothing sense ("CODE META OR GO